shaunpatterson/TooTabTooFurious/README.md

 # TooTabTooFurious 🏁

-A Chrome extension that uses local AI to automatically organize your browser tabs into smart groups.
-No API keys required - runs entirely in your browser!
+A Chrome extension that automatically organizes your browser tabs into smart groups using intelligent categorization.
+Clean, minimal design that matches Chrome's aesthetic.

 ## Features

-- **🤖 Local AI-Powered**: Uses WebLLM to run small language models directly in Chrome
-- **🚀 Auto-Organization**: Instantly categorize and group all open tabs
+- **Smart Tab Grouping**: Automatically organizes tabs into logical categories (Dev, Social, Entertainment, Work, etc.)
+- **Duplicate Prevention**: Merges tabs into existing groups instead of creating duplicates
-- **⚡ Auto Mode**: Automatically organize new tabs as you browse
+- **Auto Mode**: Automatically organize new tabs as you browse
-- **🎯 Smart Categorization**: Groups tabs into categories like Dev, Social, Entertainment, Work, etc.
+- **Enhanced Metadata**: Analyzes page descriptions, keywords, and content for better categorization
-- **🎨 Customizable**: Set maximum number of groups (2-10)
+- **Configurable Groups**: Set maximum number of groups (2-10, default: 5)
-- **🔒 Privacy-First**: No data leaves your browser - everything runs locally
+- **Clean UI**: Minimal design that matches Chrome's default theme
-- **📊 Statistics**: Track your tab organization habits
+- **Statistics Tracking**: Monitor your tab organization habits

 ## Installation

-### From Source
-1. Clone this repository:
+1. **Download or Clone the Repository**:
    ```bash
    git clone https://github.com/shaunpatterson/TooTabTooFurious.git
    cd TooTabTooFurious
    ```

+2. **Generate Extension Icons** (if not already present):
+   - Open `icons/generate-icons.html` in Chrome
+   - Right-click each canvas and save as PNG with the specified filename (icon16.png, icon32.png, icon48.png, icon128.png)
+   - Save them in the `icons/` directory

+3. **Load the Extension in Chrome**:
-2. Open Chrome and navigate to `chrome://extensions/`
+   - Open Chrome and navigate to `chrome://extensions/`

-3. Enable "Developer mode" in the top right
+   - Enable "Developer mode" toggle in the top right

-4. Click "Load unpacked" and select the TooTabTooFurious directory
+   - Click "Load unpacked"
+   - Select the TooTabTooFurious directory

-5. The extension icon will appear in your toolbar!
+   - The extension icon will appear in your toolbar

-### Generate Icons
-1. Open `icons/generate-icons.html` in Chrome
-2. Right-click each canvas and save as PNG with the specified filename
-3. Or use the included SVG file to generate PNGs at different sizes
+4. **Pin the Extension** (recommended):
+   - Click the puzzle piece icon in Chrome toolbar
+   - Click the pin icon next to "TooTabTooFurious"

 ## Usage